German Nominative Case (der Nominativ)

 What is the German Nominative Case?

 The nominative case is used to identify the subject of a sentence.
-In simpler terms, it points out who or what is performing the action.
-In English, the nominative case is also known as the subjective case.
+Simply put, it tells us who or what is performing the action in a sentence.
+For example, in the sentence “Der Hund läuft” (The dog runs), der Hund is in the nominative case because it’s the subject performing the action.

 Case | Role | Description |